Skip to content

 • Issue: The “event” property is not defined for non-batch events.

-• Solution: Ensure that all non-batch events are encapsulated within the "event" property.
-For example, in the below structure, make sure to define an "event" as a property name when ingesting data:
+• Solution: Ensure that all non-batch events are encapsulated within the “event” property:

 1. Dataset Dedup Configuration: